MBABHISHEK/jss-stu-dbms-lab-exam/README.md

 4. Delete the Mazda belonging to “Smith”.
 5. Update the damage amount for the car with license number “KA09MA1234” in the accident with report.
 6. A view that shows models and year of cars that are involved in accident.
-7. Create a view that shows name and address of drivers who own a car.
-8. Create a view that shows the names of the drivers who a participated in a accident in a specific place.
-9. A trigger that prevents driver with total damage amount >rs.50,000 from owning a car.
-10. A trigger that prevents a driver from participating in more than 3 accidents in a given year.
+7. A trigger that prevents a driver from participating in more than 3 accidents in a given year.

 ## Order Processing Database
 3.Write ER diagram and schema diagram.
 The primary keys are underlined and the data types are specified.